opf/openproject/docs/user-guide/gantt-chart/README.md

 ## Quick context menu in Gantt chart view

 Once you have selected the Gantt chart view, you can use the quick context menu.
 To do that, right-click on any of the work packages.

+> [!TIP]
-> **Note**: if you use the [work packages view](../work-packages/edit-work-package#update-a-work-package-in-a-work-package-table-view) in the **Work packages** module, the options in the quick context menu will differ slightly from the ones in the Gantt chart view.
+> If you use the [work packages view](../work-packages/edit-work-package#update-a-work-package-in-a-work-package-table-view) in the **Work packages** module, the options in the quick context menu will differ slightly from the ones in the Gantt chart view.

 ![Quick context menu in OpenProject Gantt chart work packages view](gantt-context-menu.png)